Here's the full list of Oscar nominations, so make your predictions now

 Dune, Cruella, Spider-Man: No Way Home and No Time to Die are among the films nominated for technical prowess in categories like costumes and visual effects.
 Beyoncé Knowles-Carter, Billie Eilish, Hans Zimmer and Jonny Greenwood are among the contenders in the music categories.
 Although Lin-Manuel Miranda is nominated for Encanto it's not for the song you might expect -- the filmmakers submitted Dos Oruguitas for consideration before We Don't Talk About Bruno became a sensation.

-The 2022 Oscars ceremony will air live on ABC on Sunday, March 27 at 5 p.m.
-PT/8 p.m.
-ET.
-The 94th Academy Awards ceremony might look a little different from last year's opinion-splitting intimate show: this year, there will be a host (we don't know who yet), and new producers have taken over.
-As always in recent years, streaming services like Netflix, Apple TV Plus and Amazon Prime Video will be in the running, especially as the Covid pandemic disrupted many planned theatrical releases.
+The 2022 Oscars ceremony will air live on ABC on Sunday, March 27, at 5 p.m.
+PT (8 p.m.
+ET).
+The 94th Academy Awards ceremony might look a little different from last year's opinion-splitting intimate show: This year, there will be a host (we don't know who yet), and new producers have taken over.
+As always in recent years, streaming services like Netflix, Apple TV Plus and Amazon Prime Video will be in the running, especially as the pandemic disrupted many planned theatrical releases.

 The full list of nominations